Car Stolen or Vandalized: Does Car Insurance Cover Theft?

-In 2018, 228.9 per 100,000 cars were stolen.
+In 2018, 228.9 per 100,000 vehicles were stolen.
 The average dollar loss per theft was $8,407, according to the Insurance Information Institute.
-Unlike in the past, when hot-wiring to start-up and steal cars was common, today’s tactics include acquiring smart keys; switching vehicle identification numbers; hacking; and using stolen identities to secure loans to “buy” expensive cars.
+Unlike in the past, when hot-wiring to start-up and steal cars was common, today's tactics include acquiring smart keys; switching vehicle identification numbers; hacking; and using stolen identities to secure loans to "buy" expensive cars.
 Between January 1, 2016, and December 31, 2018, 229,339 vehicles were stolen because of keys or fobs left in the cars.
-That’s over 31,000 stolen vehicles in California alone!
+That's over 31,000 stolen vehicles in California alone!

 1. Track a Stolen Car

 Use the best car tracking devices, like LoJack, Spy Tec or OnStar.
+And if your vehicle returns damaged or was in an accident, you may be covered by comprehensive coverage.

 2. Was the Car Towed?

-3. Report Stolen Car to Police
+3. Report Auto Theft and Stolen Items to the Authorities

 Call your local police to report a stolen car within a few hours of it going missing.
-You’ll need to do the same if your car was vandalized.
-You’ll need a police report to file an insurance claim.
+You'll need to do the same if your car was vandalized.
+You'll need a report to file an insurance claim.
 Also, have your car listed on the stolen vehicle database.

 Keep a copy of the police report for insurance purposes.